-The Data Protect Act 1998 gives people the right to refuse to be filmed or recorded
+The Data Protection Act 1998 gives people the right to refuse to be filmed or recorded.

-Any person or organisation choosing to film, record or broadcast any meeting of the Council or a Committee is responsible for any claims or other liability from them so doing.
+Any person or organisation choosing to film, record or broadcast any meeting of the Council or a

+Committee is responsible for any claims or other liability from them so doing.

-Any person or organisation should, out of courtesy, inform the Clerk or Chairman before the start of the meeting and in any case before they commence filming etc., this will allow the Chairman of the meeting to place people not wishing to be filmed, recorded, or broadcast in a place that allows them to be able to take part in the meeting without fear of being filmed or recorded.
+Any person or organisation wishing to film and/or record a meeting should inform the Clerk or Chairman 24 hours before the start of the meeting and in any case before they commence filming etc., this will allow the Chairman of the meeting to place people not wishing to be filmed, recorded, or broadcast in a place that allows them to be able to take part in the meeting without fear of being filmed or recorded.